Image 1 of 45

 Dries in a semi-matte finish due to thermal, solar, and glow-in-the-dark pigments.
 Give bottle a good shake before use as glow-in-the-dark pigment may settle at the bottom.

-Activate glow-in-the-dark by exposing to sunlight, light sources, or UV light for 30-60 seconds.
-Recommend UV light exposure as it will result in a stronger glow.
+Activate glow-in-the-dark by exposing to sunlight, light sources, or UV/LED light for 30-60 seconds.
+UV/LED light exposure will result in a stronger glow.

 Store in a cool, dark, and dry location.
 Thermals and solars may fade over time.
 Pigments may alter over time when exposed to heat and sunlight.
 Thermal and solar pigments are more sensitive to fluctuations.